fderuiter/face_stretcher/README.md

 - `VERCEL_ORG_ID` – the organization ID from your Vercel dashboard
 - `VERCEL_PROJECT_ID` – the project ID for this app

+## Analytics & Error Tracking

+Set the `VITE_SENTRY_DSN` environment variable to enable Sentry error reporting.
+If omitted, the app runs without collecting any analytics.

 ## Roadmap

 See the files under `build/` for long term ideas and check `TASKS.md` for the current to‑do list.